jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

     preserve_yaml: TRUE
 ---

-The objective of this post is to concisely demonstrate fundamental data science workflows in R. For this post I will mainly rely on [dplyr](https://dplyr.tidyverse.org/), [tidyr](https://tidyr.tidyverse.org/), and [stringr](https://stringr.tidyverse.org/).
-While you can obviously refer to the documentation for these packages separately, my hope is that this post can illustrate key analytics methods in a condensed format.

-## Getting Started
+The workflows that data scientists use can vary widely depending on the objectives of the work and data being used.
+However, there are some common operations that you are likely to use repeatedly in a wide variety of contexts.
+This post will illustrate these “essential” data science workflows with inbuilt datasets.
+If you’re new to R, data science, or the [tidyverse](https://www.tidyverse.org/) and you want to quickly learn some useful data science workflows then this post is written for you.

+I will mainly rely on the [dplyr](https://dplyr.tidyverse.org/), [tidyr](https://tidyr.tidyverse.org/), and [stringr](https://stringr.tidyverse.org/) packages which all have excellent documentation that you can refer to for further details.
+Because this post uses inbuilt datasets, I will *not* cover importing data from files.
+If you need to import your data, refer to the [readr](https://readr.tidyverse.org/) (for CSV and text files) or [readxl](https://readxl.tidyverse.org/) (for excel spreadsheets) packages.

+## Basic Data Manipulation

 ``` r
 library(tidyverse)
 library(ggplot2)
 ```

-To begin, let’s take a look at the ‘mpg’ dataset:
+To begin, let’s take a look at the ‘mpg’ dataset from ggplot2:

 | manufacturer | model | displ | year | cyl | trans      | drv | cty | hwy | fl | class   |
 | :----------- | :---- | ----: | ---: | --: | :--------- | :-- | --: | --: | :- | :------ |